 Thank You to Our Local Sponsors

-6 Scholarship Programs that can help you pay for Private School, Reading Help, and Special Needs Services in Florida
+6 Scholarship Programs in Florida that can help you pay for Private School, Transportation, and Special Needs Services

 Private School Scholarships in Florida

-Did you know that in Florida, you have the option to pick where your child goes to school?
-Thanks to several scholarship opportunities, you can get financial assistance and choose the education that is best suited for your child’s needs, including private school, or transportation to a different public school.
+Did you know that in the State of Florida, you have the option to pick where your child goes to school?
+Thanks to several scholarship opportunities, you can get financial assistance and choose the education that is best suited for your child’s needs, including private school, educational support programs, or transportation to a different public school.
 You can also use three of these scholarships to pay private providers for reading support and special needs services outside of school hours.

-Scholarships are available through Step Up for Students and the AAA Scholarship Foundation.
-Changes were made in 2021 and 2022 and the Gardiner and McKay Scholarships have been combined into one scholarship program.
+Private School scholarships in Florida are awarded through Step Up for Students and the AAA Scholarship Foundation.
+Changes were made in 2021, 2022, and 2024, and the Gardiner Scholarship, McKay Scholarship, and Hope Scholarship have been combined into other programs.
 Below you’ll find details on Florida’s private school scholarship options.

 Step Up for Students